uc-cdis/gen3-user-data-library/docs/config.md

 This doc will offer an explanation for the various properties that are configurable in this repo's env

+# ENV

+This variable is used to look for the .env file.
+Useful if you have different .env configurations for, say, prod or testing

 ## DB_CONNECTION_STRING

 This property defines the postgres configuration string to connect to the database.